Campus and Facilities (excerpted from 2014-2015 Graduate Catalog)

 Westbrook House: The Westbrook House, located adjacent to campus, is a community of approximately 30 graduate students and non-traditional undergraduate students.
 The house features a large kitchen and dining room.

 Residence Halls: Competitively priced living accommodations that provide an atmosphere conducive to graduate studies are available on campus.
 Caroline Grote Hall is a suite-style residence hall, which offers single and double rooms, as well as private bathrooms for juniors, seniors, and graduate students.
-Lincoln and Washington halls, located on the southeast corner, and Thompson Hall, located on the west side of campus, offer unique living arrangements for returning, transfer, and graduate students.
+Lincoln and Washington halls, located on the southeast corner; Corbin and Olson Halls, located on the southwest side of campus; and Thompson Hall, located on the west side of campus, offer unique living arrangements for returning, transfer, and graduate students.
 All accommodations are a mix of double and single rooms with all the amenities of residence hall facilities, plus extra closet space, an end table, easy chair, and carpeting.

 All rooms are furnished with air-conditioning, beds, dressers, study desks, chairs, closets, and Internet access.
 Laundry facilities, television lounges, vending areas, computer labs, and limited cooking facilities are available in each hall.